MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-overview-page.md

 ### Utilization

-Displays the CU usage of the selected capacity over time.
+Displays the CU usage over time.
 Use the tabs at the top right corner of the visual to toggle how the visual is displayed.

 The utilization chart displays the following elements: